owntracks/recorder/README.md

 You configure a view by creating a small JSON file of an arbitrary name which defines which user / device combination of data the view should display.
 Say you are recording data for `owntracks/jjolie/phone`, the _user_ would be `jjolie` and the _device_ is `phone`.
 You can also create a specific HTML page for this view or just use the default `vmap.html` we provide.

+The view then provides three URLs:

+* `views/viewname` can serve a HTML or text page
+* `views/viewname?lastpos=1` serves a JSON array of objects with the last position recorded
+* `views/viewname?geodata=1` serves a GeoJSON object containing recorded track data

 Suppose Jane wishes to have her acqaintances see where she is whilst on vacation.
 Jane knows she'll be en-route between 2015-06-29 and 2015-07-15.
 She creates a file called, say, `loire.json` in the `views/` directory of the Recorder's document root:

 ```json